gigamono/standards/README.md

         - The type(s) of plugin (it restricts what APIs the plugin can use)
         - Theming, Templating and Extension UI _can_ be specified statically
     - Dynamic parts
-        - Frontend logic
+        - Sandboxed permission-based frontend logic
-        - Backemd logic
+        - Serverless permission-based backend logic

 - Permission-based Runtime
     - Scope (Workspace, Project, etc.)